 Then I considered the way I was using chili powder.
 That was primarily for the heat (or because I thought I should).
 I was then adding to it cumin, smoked paprika, oregano – all sorts of things.

 And now, I’m moving on.
 Ok, slightly forward.
-I won’t tell you that you’ll never see another recipe that calls for chili powder and additional spices.
+I won’t tell you that you’ll never see another recipe that calls for chili powder (chile powder) and additional spices.
 Many recipes, including chili, might need a top-up of individual spices or new flavors like cocoa powder.
-But food will taste better if you start with a great chili powder.
+But food will taste better if you start with a great chili powder recipe.

 What’s in chili powder?